Test Configuration & Driver Release Notes

-- Nvidia GeForce 344.75 WHQL drivers and GeForce 347.09 WHQLdrivers.
+- Nvidia GeForce 350.12 WHQL drivers for the GTX 980.
 High Quality, prefer maximum performance, single display.

-All results show average, minimum and maximum frame rates except as noted.
+- All results show average frame rates except as noted.

-Windows 7 64, all DX10 titles were run under DX10 render paths; DX11 titles under DX11 render paths.
+- Windows 8.1 64, all DX10 titles were run under DX10 render paths; DX11 titles under DX11 render paths.
+Latest DirectX

 - Firestrike – Basic & Extreme

 - Max Payne 3

 - the Secret World